Technologies for cost-effectively making fodder yeast enriched in Omega-3

 It’s possible to make low-cost protein from methanol and waste glycerol by growing Pichia pastoris yeast using our foam fermenter and our contamination control technique.

-This yeast is high in protein and high in Omega-3 fatty acids.
+This yeast is high in protein and can be tuned to have variable amounts of Omega-3 fatty acids.

 Presentations